-At the 2005 Action, PEACE received a commitment from county commissioners to open primary care clinics.
-Through funds from the half cent sales tax, three clinics have opened.
+At the 2005 Action, PEACE received a commitment from county commissioners to open five primary care clinics.
+To date, all five clinics have opened:

-The Lakeland Primary Care Clinic began accepting patients in November 2007; in 2014, the clinic treated 6,177 unique patients.
+The Lakeland Primary Care Clinic opened in November 2007.

 Drug Rehabilitation: Over 40,000 people are addicted to drugs and alcohol in Polk County.
 10,000 people leaving the jails every year would seek treatment if it were available to them.
 However, when we began to look at the problem, there were only 25 in-patient rehabilitation beds and all were reserved for women.

 In 2009, Commissioner Bob English and the County staff committed to adding 100 in-patient drug rehabilitation beds to help people break the cycle of addiction.
 In 2011, 50 beds were opened for men and an additional 48 beds were opened for women in 2012 through the Hope Now program.
 In 2014, the program served 500 families and had 38 graduates.